Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 #### Deployment Options

 As mentioned earlier, there are two options for setting up the deployment environment.
 The prerequisites for each option will be outlined next.
-We recommend using the dev container as it simplifies the setup process, ensures consistency, and reduces configuration overhead.
+We recommend using the Dev Container as it simplifies the setup process, ensures consistency, and reduces configuration overhead.

 ##### Software Prerequisites if you use Dev Container